GreatenAnoymous/CrazyflieAutofly/README.md

 # CrazyflieAutofly

-A simple UI for automatically control crazyflie2.
+A simple UI for automatically controlling a single crazyflie2.